goschtl/zope/topia.termextract/trunk/src/topia/termextract/README.txt

   >>> extractor("The fox can't jump over the fox's tail.")
   [('fox', 2, 1)]

-Let's now have a look at multi-word keywords.
+Let's now have a look at multi-word terms.
 Oftentimes multi-word nouns and proper names occur only once or twice in a text.
-But they are often great keywords!
+But they are often great terms!
 To handle this scenario, the concept of "strength" was introduced.
-Currently the strength is simply the amount of words in the keyword/term.
-By default, all keywords with a strength larger than 1 are selected regardless of the number of occurances.
+Currently the strength is simply the amount of words in the term.
+By default, all terms with a strength larger than 1 are selected regardless of the number of occurances.

   >>> extractor('The German consul of Boston resides in Newton.')
   [('German consul', 1, 2)]